 Students who speak a native language other than English must provide evidence of English proficiency.
 A score of 100 or higher on the TOEFL iBT test or 7.0 or higher on the IELTS test is required.
 TOEFL and IELTS scores are considered valid from exams taken a maximum of two years prior to application program deadlines.
-Remember to enter the Boston College School Code 3083 when taking the TOEFL exam to ensure GSAS receives your score report; If submitting the IELTS score report, please send results to the GSAS Admissions Office or designate GSAS as your score report recipient.
+Remember to enter the BC School Code 3083 when taking the TOEFL exam to ensure GSAS receives your score report.
+If submitting the IELTS score report please send results to the GSAS Admissions Office or designate GSAS as your score report recipient.

 Proof of English proficiency is not required if:

 - You are a citizen of Australia, Canada (except Quebec), Great Britain, Ireland, New Zealand, Guyana, an Anglophone country of Africa, or an English-speaking country of the Caribbean.

 - You earned your prior college or university degree in the U.S. or one of the countries listed above or at an institution whose official language of instruction is English.
 The language proficiency requirement will be waived from your application upon receipt of an official transcript noting degree conferral from said institution.

 - You are currently enrolled as a full-time student in a U.S. degree-granting program or at an American or English-speaking school in one of the countries listed above or at an institution whose official language of instruction is English and will have completed two academic years of college/university work before beginning your studies at BC.
 The language proficiency requirement will be waived from your application upon receipt of an official transcript noting two years/4 semesters completed at said institution.